Vertical garden made from recycled grocery store pallets

 Vertical garden of potted annuals

-While this garden of same-species plants, set against a contrasting color, goes for dramatic impact.
+While this garden of same-species plants, set against a contrasting color, goes for a single-color, dramatic effect.

 Vertical garden composed of trees in pots